 Section 3.
 Principles

-Since the provisions in Article I of the Bylaws will be used by IRPs to determine whether ICANN is operating within its mandate and according to its Bylaws, it is extremely important that they be explicit and clear, ensuring that IRP Panes do not interpret them in ways that were not intended.
+Since the provisions in Article I of the Bylaws will be used by IRPs to determine whether ICANN is operating within its mandate and according to its Bylaws, it is extremely important that they be explicit and clear, ensuring that IRP Panels do not interpret them in ways that were not intended.
 There are a number of proposed changes where the ALAC either disagrees with the new wording, or believes that it is not sufficiently clear.

 Paragraph 154, Bullet 2 (and referencing paragraphs 205 and 234): The ALAC strongly supports the minority position that Users or End-Users must be explicitly referenced.
 Although many user organizations can be classed as civil society, that is not true in the general case.
 All definitions of “civil society” say that it encompasses a variety of not-for-profit organizations.
-At-Large is increasingly made includes unaffiliated individuals, as well as [….]
+At-Large is increasingly made of structures like consumer group, user of software coordination, training association in direction of specific population and also of unaffiliated individuals.

 Paragraph 187, “ICANN shall have no power…”: There are those who claim that the top-level domain name itself is content and that ICANN should not exercise any control over what TLDs are allowed.
 Using this interpretation, the new mission restriction prohibits ICANN from exercising any control over new TLDs (including confusingly similar, for example).
 This is not acceptable.